 The rent cannot be increased during a fixed-term tenancy agreement unless this is specified in writing in the agreement.
 Unfortunately the standard real estate agent tenancy agreement usually includes this term so it is important to read the agreement carefully before you sign it.
 If you don’t agree to that term you should try crossing it out of your agreement.
 However, the landlord or agent may insist on the term being included.

 You cannot be given a rent increase more than once every 6 months.
 This applies to periodic (ie month to month) tenancy agreements, and fixed-term agreements where the agreement allows for a rent increase during the fixed term.
 (If there is a clause in your fixed-term agreement that allows for more than one rent increase during a 6-month period, it is invalid.)

 The landlord must give you 60 days’ notice in writing of a rent increase and they must use the proper form.
 If the notice is sent by mail, they must add enough time for the mail to be delivered.
 See Australia Post delivery times.
 The landlord might give you the notice by electronic method such as email if you agree.

 The notice can only be for one rent increase and it must advise you of your right to apply to Consumer Affairs Victoria within 30 days to investigate the increase if you think that it is excessive.

 If a rent increase notice doesn’t meet all of these conditions it is invalid and you don’t have to pay the increased amount.
-If you have been given a rent increase notice and you think that it may be invalid, contact the Tenants Union for advice.
+If you have been given a rent increase notice and you think that it may be invalid, contact us for advice.